handsontable/angular-handsontable/README.md

 6. [Other wrappers](#other-wrappers)

 ## Installation
-To install a wrapper for Handsontable CE:
+To install a wrapper for Handsontable Community Edition (CE):

 ```
 npm install @handsontable/angular handsontable